 The Future will be Walkable

-Our app for iPhone and Android enables urban pedestrians to find not just the fastest walking route to any destination, but also the most beautiful through tree-filled streets and parks.
-Much of Walkonomics is built using Open Data from government and also OpenStreetMap.
-We have used this data to rate and map the walkability of over 700,000 streets and footpaths, you can add your own ratings here.
+Our app for iPhone and Android enabled urban pedestrians to find not just the fastest walking route to any destination, but also the most beautiful through tree-filled streets and parks.
+Much of Walkonomics was built using Open Data from government and also OpenStreetMap.
+We used this data to rate and map the walkability of over 700,000 streets and footpaths.

 What makes a walkable street?

 When deciding which factors make a street more or less walkable, a range of existing research was considered.
 Drawing upon this research, the key factors were combined into eight categories for the Walkonomics rating system:

 Road safety: How safe do you feel from traffic on this street?
 It is influenced by actual road accident statistics (where available), street type, traffic speeds and activity.

 Easy to cross: How easy it is to cross the street at regular points along the street?
 It is influenced by the traffic activity on the street, street width, physical barriers and provision of pedestrian crossings.

 Pavements /Sidewalks: Are pavements/sidewalks provided along the street?
 Are they high quality?
 Are they wide enough?
 Do they have a lot of unnecessary clutter/furniture on them?
 Are they overcrowded?

 Hilliness: Is the street flat or on a hill?
 How steep is any slope?
 If the street is steep, then are any hand-rails or seats provided?

 Navigation: How easy is it to find your way around in this street and area?
 Is it easy to become lost here?
 Are any street names, pedestrian signs or maps provided?